 The Siamese’s crystal-blue eyes are one of their distinct features.
 The breed is also known for their unusually large, pointy ears, sleek tails and bodies, and color points that may be seen on their face, ears, paws, and tail.

 The Siamese is a natural breed, which means their coat pattern was the result of a genetic mutation.
-The Siamese has four different color variations – seal point, chocolate point, blue point, and lilac point.
-Many other breeds have come from the Siamese, like the Oriental, the Balinese, the Tonkinese, and the Havana Brown.
+There are four different Siamese cat types– seal point, chocolate point, blue point, and lilac point.
+Each of these types is generally identical in personality—they are simply four different color variations.
+Many other breeds have come from the Siamese, like the Oriental, Balinese, Tonkinese, and Havana Brown.

 A seal point Siamese may have a pale fawn to cream-colored body with seal-brown (dark brown) color points on their face that spread out from their nose, ears, paws, and tail.
 Their paw pads and nose leather are also dark brown.